microsoft/AzureArcSCVMMTSG/Upgrade_PreflightCheckErrorOnPrem.md

 If the upgrade fails due to any of the above errors, the only recovery option is to perform a fresh onboarding using a Disaster Recovery (DR) approach.
 This involves deleting the existing ARB Azure resource, recreating a new ARB with the same configuration, and re-mapping the SCVMM resources.

-The following document provides a detailed guide on performing a fresh onboarding using a Disaster Recovery (DR): https://learn.microsoft.com/en-us/azure/azure-arc/system-center-virtual-machine-manager/disaster-recovery
+This [document](https://learn.microsoft.com/en-us/azure/azure-arc/system-center-virtual-machine-manager/disaster-recovery) provides a detailed guide on performing a fresh onboarding using a Disaster Recovery (DR).